open-source-labs/Reactime/README.md

 ### Launch Reactime

-There are two ways to open the Reactime panel:

-1. **Context Menu**

-   - Right-click anywhere on your React application
-   - Select "Reactime" from the context menu

-2. **DevTools**
 - Open Chrome DevTools (F12 or ⌘+⌥+I)
 - Navigate to the "Reactime" tab
+- This will open Reactime as a panel within Chrome DevTools, integrated alongside your other development tools

 Once launched, Reactime will automatically begin monitoring your application's state changes and performance metrics.
 <br>